A Neural Network Approach for Stochastic Optimal Control

 To shed more light on the importance of sampling, we modify the terminal cost to

-with $\bfz_{\rm target} = [3,3,\dots, 3]^{T}$, so that the target for the state variable $\bfz$ at final time $T$ no longer coincides with the initial state.
+with $\bfz_{\rm target} = (3,3,\dots, 3)^{T}$, so that the target for the state variable $\bfz$ at final time $T$ no longer coincides with the initial state.
 Similar to the two-dimensional test problem in \cref{2D problem}, solving the modified problem now requires sampling around the target and we expect to benefit from the added drift term.

 We compare our method to FBSNNs on the modified problem keeping the same network structure and hyper-parameters.
 We use a smaller $\sigma = \frac{2\sqrt{2}}{5}$ to improve training speed.
 We evaluate the performance of the methods using the objective functional $J$ defined in ~\cref{eq:Joc_stoc} at the control obtained from the feedback form via the respective value function approximations.
-For this experiment we use GPU to train and the results of this comparison are shown in \cref{fig:100d_loss}.
+For this experiment, we use a GPU to train and the results of this comparison are shown in \cref{fig:100d_loss}.